 Ortiz recommends this look for diamond face shapes.
 "The hard part helps create volume to this hairstyle by pushing up the long hair on top while keeping the head symmetrical."

+If you have a round- or oval-shaped face, consider a hard part to sharpen your features.
 "This hard part really accentuates the hairline, creating a really uniform frame around the face," says Ortiz.
-"The crispness of these lines create angles that can enhance the bone structure."
+"The crispness of these lines creates angles that can enhance the bone structure."

-"This clean, diagonal line achieves such a retro individual look that is suitable [for everything] from a high fade to a flat top," says Ortiz, who loves an asymmetrical part that exists purely for style.
+An asymmetrical part that exists purely for style cannot be beat.
+"This clean, diagonal line achieves such a retro individual look that is suitable [for everything] from a high fade to a flat top," says Ortiz.

 Short Hard Part